 - 7.3.1.
-A student has to earn the total credits specified in the curriculum of the respective programme of study, in order to be eligible to obtain the degree.
+A student has to earn the total credits specified in the curriculum in order to be eligible to obtain the degree.
 However, if the student wishes, then he/she is permitted to earn more than the total number of credits prescribed in the curriculum. - 7.3.2.
-The number of credits, most students are expected to register for, in a semester, will be about 20 credits, so that they complete the programme within the specified duration of the programme.
-However, a student can register for a maximum of 24 credits (provided one 3-credit course is registered as a self-study course).
-The minimum credits a student can register for, in a regular semester shall be 16.
+The number of credits, most students are expected to register for, in a semester, will be about 25 credits (final semester 12 credits), so that they complete the programme within the specified duration of the programme.
+However, a student can register for a maximum of 30 credits (provided one 3-credit course is registered as a self-study course).
+The minimum credits a student can register for, in a regular semester (except IV semester) shall be 16.
 Normally a student shall not be permitted to register for credits beyond/below these limits.